Certora/Examples/CVLByExample/Summarization/MultiContract/README.md

 ### Failing Rules
 Rule `checkSummarizedExternalInCaller`:
 The call used here uses the internal `summarizedExternal` which is not summarized.
 Therefore the assert fails.
 However, because the configuration is using `multi_assert_check` this assertion becomes a require (despite the fact that it failed) when we reach the second assertion which passes because of the requirement.
 This same assertion fails in rule `checkSummarizedCalledFromCVL` because if the function is called from CVL rather than from contract code then it is never replaced by a summary.
-Therefore the call in the rule is not replaced and the rule fails.
+Therefore, the call in the rule is not replaced and the rule fails.

 ### Verified rules
 Rule `checkExternalSummarizations`:
-The functions of `impl1` and the current contract are summarized but the function of impl2 is not.
+The functions of `impl1` and the current contract are summarized but the function of `impl2` is not.
 So both assertions pass.

-Rule `checkSummarizedInternalInCaller` passes because the external function summarizedInternal In Main calls the internal function summarizedInternal which is summarized.
+Rule `checkSummarizedInternalInCaller` passes because the external function `summarizedInternal` in `Main` calls the internal function `summarizedInternal` which is summarized.

 ## FunctionSummary.spec

-This spec shows summarization by a CVL function. function _.summarizedByFunction() external => summary() expect uint256;
+This spec shows summarization by a CVL function.
+`function _.summarizedByFunction() external => summary() expect uint256;`

-each external summarizedByFunction is summarized by the CVL function summary().
+each external `summarizedByFunction` is summarized by the CVL function `summary()`.

 Run this spec via